Jinx1605/eMB-Brain/README.md

 # eMB-Brain
-Software for Electric Mountainboards made by HighJinx
+Software and Design files for Electric Mountainboards made by HighJinx

 # Parts Used:
 - Version 4: